-Fran Lobo – 'Burning It Feels Like' review: bold, passionate ballads from a fantastic lyricist
+Fran Lobo – 'Burning, It Feels Like' review: bold, passionate ballads from a fantastic lyricist

 Elsewhere, ‘All I Want’ is glitchy and sultry most of the way through, yet at the end, it becomes clubby and confident – the contrast works well to raise the stakes.
 The song embraces the mess of a toxic situation, giving into the fun that lies in that danger.
 It’s proof that ‘Burning, It Feels Like’ is three-dimensional; while the title may have been born in a therapist’s office, listening to the album doesn’t feel like being in one.

 These tracks are album highlights, as is ‘Armour’, the record’s catchiest song, an agile yet gritty exploration of self-worth which descends into a breakdown of breathless vocals and frenzied saxophones.
-The songs here aren’t just captivating in their musical construction, but elevated too by Lobo’s skill as a performer – her vocals are alive and expressive.
+The songs here aren’t just captivating in their arrangement, but elevated too by Lobo’s skill as a performer – her vocals are alive and expressive.
 She exudes catharsis but is always in control.

 Details